-- Music will be accepted on ipod if each item has been placed in its own playlist with the Item No and Name in the Playlist Title.
+- Music will be accepted on ipods or ipads if each item has been placed in its own playlist with the Item No and Name in the Playlist Title.
 Ipods must be labelled with the school name and contact number.

 - Music can be collected at the end of each section, from the Stage Manager's music desk, side stage.

 - Session times will commence as scheduled.
 DOC cannot be held responsible for troupes arriving late or not lodging music on time.